MitchGoudkuil/web-app-from-scratch-18-19/README.md

 ---

-#### Sketches and fast design
-I made a small and fast design of how the application was going to look so I could start fetching the data.
-I wanted it to look like a pokedex which was a small computer the main character has to identify pokemon.
-I eventually did not really look at the design I made because I was playing around with styling.
-I am still going to sketch down more of the features that I want to put into the application, which i'm going to put here.

----

 #### Fetching the awesome data
 Started of by building the list item where all the pokemon were going to get stored en making the variables to use.